AWegnerGitHub/awegnergithub.github.io-content/2023_06_05_stackexchange_mod_strike.md

 The relevant section is `vi`.
 There was no discussion period on this.
 No engagement with the moderators, or the community.
 Instead it was "effective immediately."
 The best we've gotten so far is an "oops, sorry."

-That's not now something in a `/legal` link should operate.
+That's not how something in a `/legal` link should operate.
 If I can't trust  them to uphold an agreement they have in writing, why should I trust them to uphold anything else?

 ## What does the community want out of this?